Not finding what you’re looking for? Please email us firstname.lastname@example.org

 · National Chief Shawn A-in-chut Atleo, Hereditary Chief from the Ahousaht First Nation.

-· The NHL’s Willie Mitchell and Brendan Morrison whose Tofino Saltwater Classic Fishing Derby has raised more than $100,000 to support community initiatives including the Wickaninnish Community School, Tofino Salmon Enhancement Society, Tofino Parks and Recreation Program, and the West Coast Multiplex Society.
-In 2012 the Saltwater Classic donated $7,500 to support the West Coast Mutliplex.
+· The NHL’s Willie Mitchell and Brendan Morrison whose Tofino Saltwater Classic Fishing Derby has raised more than $430,000 to support community initiatives including the Wickaninnish Community School, Tofino Salmon Enhancement Society, Tofino Parks and Recreation Program, and the West Coast Multiplex Society.
 See a complete list of endorsements.

 9. Where do I get more information?

-This website is the best place to stay apprised of WCM information.
-In addition, feel free to send an email with specific questions: email@example.com.
+This website is the best place to stay apprised of WCM information or we are on Facebook at https://www.facebook.com/WestCoastMulti/.
+In addition, feel free to send an email with specific questions: email@example.com

 10. How do I get involved?

-There are a number of ways to show your support for the West Coast Multiplex including:
+We need your help, email us today to get involved firstname.lastname@example.org.
+There are also a couple ways to show your support for the West Coast Multiplex including:

 · Tell your friends and neighbours, every chance you get about the benefits of the Multiplex to our communities.